 Take Action: Thank New Jersey Governor Phil Murphy for signing legislation to ban plastic bags.

 With the signing of this bill, New Jersey now has what some consider to be the strongest measure against single-use plastics in the nation.

 Single-use plastics become litter on our streets.
 They take up a large amount of landfills.
 They go into our waterways and eventually into oceans, where they remain.
-Most plastics do not disappear over a period of time – they just beak into smaller pieces.
-The manufacture and transportation of plastic bags and paper bags contributes to air pollution and climate change…
+Most plastics do not disappear over a period of time – they just break into smaller pieces.
+The manufacture and transportation of plastic bags and paper bags contributes to air pollution and climate change.

 This law addresses part of the plastics pollution problem by prohibiting food service businesses from giving customers single-use plastic bags and polystyrene food containers.
 The bans apply to a variety of businesses, including restaurants, convenience stores, food trucks, movie theaters, and grocery stores that are 2,500 square feet or larger.
 Grocery stores specifically would be prohibited from giving paper bags to customers.

 - Reusable plastic carryout bags with stitched handles

 - Bags used solely for uncooked meat, fish, or poultry

 - Bags used solely for loose items such as fruits, vegetables, nuts, coffee, grains, baked goods, candy, greeting cards, flowers or small hardware